Creating quizzes in multiple languages

 You can select to send email notifications to let Respondents know that an account has been created or to share results with test-takers.

-Enterprise and Premium plan can customize the subject lines and messages.
+Enterprise and Premium plan customers can customize the subject lines and messages.

 Test-takers can download reports and certificates that display almost any character in any language.